BendDAO/bend-gitbook-portal/lending-protocol/oracle-price-feeding.md

 <figure><img src="../.gitbook/assets/image (4) (3).png" alt=""><figcaption><p>Oracle Mechanism</p></figcaption></figure>

-For security and reliability, we will run multiple nodes to ensure that valid price data can be uploaded to the on-chian oracle contract in a timely manner at all times and the on-chain contract limits the frequency of price feed and the difference between two price feeds cannot exceed a threshold.
+For security and reliability, we will run multiple nodes to ensure that valid price data can be uploaded to the on-chain oracle contract in a timely manner at all times and the on-chain contract limits the frequency of price feed and the difference between two price feeds cannot exceed a threshold.

 The frequency of the oracle update will automatically be adjusted based on market volatility.
 A higher volatility means a higher update frequency.
 For security reasons, the technical details are not disclosed.
 The TWAP time interval is 6 hours now.&#x20;